CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/INF.4 IT cabling.txt

 #### INF.4.A11 Control of existing connections

 All distributors and drawers of the wiring SHOULD be subjected to a regular (at least random) visual inspection.
 In addition to the pure visual inspection, a functional control SHOULD additionally be carried out.
-Any irregularities detected during visual inspections or functional inspections MUST be promptly documented and reported to the appropriate organizational units.
+Any irregularities detected during visual inspections or functional inspections MUST be documented immediately and reported to the appropriate organizational units.

 ### 3.3 Requirements for increased protection requirements